ilderaj/ilderaj.github.com/_posts/2014-05-24-using-python-to-backup.md

 ~~~

 ##Ver3
-A user-input comment is attached to the file name in order to differenciate the backup files.
-It's like the GitHub commit :)
+A user-input comment is attached to the file name in this version in order to differenciate the backup files.
+It's like the GitHub commit :).

 ~~~ python
 import zipfile, os, time